 You don’t have to create iterations if you don’t need them.
 Likewise, you don’t have to estimate – or even use tasks – if you don’t need them.

 Iteration burndown is a graphical representation of tasks’ progress in the iteration as a function of time.
 It shows a linear reference based on the sum of the tasks’ original estimates.
 For more on how Agilefant calculates the iteration burndown, read the related FAQ entry.
-For more information on the concept itself, look up (for example) the related Wikipedia entry.
+For more information on the concept itself, look up (for example) the related Wikipedia entry, or watch this video.

 Agilefant also a special iteration type called ‘Standalone iteration’.
 Unlike regular iterations, standalone iterations can include stories from multiple products and projects.

 Standalone iterations are created like regular iterations, with the exception that the ‘parent project’ in the creation dialog is simply left empty.
 For further info regarding standalone iterations, check out the related FAQ entry.

 In Agilefant, you can log spent effort at the granularity that’s needed: to tasks, stories, iterations, projects, and products.

 Logging effort to Products, Projects, and Iterations is done via the Actions link.
 This is located in the upper right side of the page.